Trans Island Limousine Service: Limousine Service

 Inter-Continental Hire Care Ltd was established in 1968 as a subsidiary of Trans Island Limousine Service Ltd. The main business of IHC is providing cross boundary limousine and coach private hiring service, and is branded "Limo Club".
 It also provides hotel shuttle service from Hong Kong International Airport to most of the hotels in Hong Kong.
 It is under the brand of "Airport Hotelink".
 It is the sole operator providing shuttle services to hotels from HKIA.

+Blackbird Worldwide is a premier global ground transportation company that offers an array of premium services to clients worldwide.
+With their strong reputation for quality service, they have now expanded their operations to Hong Kong.